 Since 2006 the era of “Everything as a service” has advanced quickly.
 Cloud computing is dominant.
 Infrastructure as a service is now standard, as are Platform and Software as a service.
 Function (also known as Serverless) is about to be the next big thing.
 AI is potentially the next elephant waiting to enter the room.
 There are more opportunities than ever to outsource your undifferentiated heavy lifting to third parties.

 These third parties are relevant because our engineering capacity has never been more limited.
 Thanks to the constraints of time and money and the scarcity of engineering talent, we must be very careful in deciding how to spend our precious time.
-We should be spending it on things that maximise value and minimise cost, both in the short and long term.
+We should be spending it on things that maximize value and minimize cost, both in the short and long term.

 Knowing what to outsource and to whom is an art, so we use the following guidelines to help us make decisions: